A universal machine learning model for the electronic density of states: Comparison of bandgap determination methods

-From \autoref{tab:bandgap_comparison}, we can see that the traditional approaches generally do worse than the CNN model, especially when using the predicted DOS.
-Due to the issues mentioned above, the traditional approach tends to be biased towards smaller bandgaps.
-As a result, we can observe that the traditional approaches do significantly worse on SPICE and MD22 where the bandgaps are high.
-Meanwhile, the traditional approach performs very well in the Alexandria and OC2020 dataset where the bandgaps are low.
-However it is important to point out that due to this bias, the bandgaps obtained by applying the traditional approach on the predicted DOS are all zeroes for the benchmark samples from OC2020 and even MD22, which generally has high bandgaps.
-This underscores the unreliability of the traditional approach, especially on predicted DOS spectras.
+From both \autoref{tab:bandgap_MAD_comparison} and \autoref{tab:bandgap_ext_comparison}, we can see that the CNN approach typically performs best, followed by using the denoised predictions.
+In the cases where the raw DOS performs extremely well, namely in the MC3D-Random subset of the MAD test set and OC2020, the reason is because these structures tend to be conductors with no bandgap, and the raw DOS tends to severely underestimate the bandgap.
+The converse is true when the mean bandgap is very high, like in SPICE and MD22, where the raw-DOS prediction performs very poorly.
+It is important to point out that due to the tendency to underestimate gaps, the bandgaps obtained by the raw DOS are all zeroes for the benchmark samples from OC2020 and even MD22, which generally has high bandgaps.
+This underscores the importance of postprocessing methods, like denoising the predictions or using a CNN.